BKWLD/nuxt-page-transition-and-anchor-handler/README.md

 # nuxt-page-transition-and-anchor-handler

-This package add animated scrolling to all anchor links using [animated-scroll-to](https://github.com/Stanko/animated-scroll-to).
+This package add animated scrolling to all anchor links using [scrollTo](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollTo).
 It also adds a default cross-dissolve page transition which feels faster than the normal Nuxt `out-in` transition.
 This works best when you do the second step of **Install**, making the page scroll to top before the transition starts.

 ## Install

+1. `yarn add nuxt-page-transition-and-anchor-handler` or `npm install nuxt-page-transition-and-anchor-handler`
 1. Add `nuxt-page-transition-and-anchor-handler` to your `modules` array
 2. Add the following to your Nuxt "Pages" `asyncData`:
 ```js